nCine/nCine-site/samples.md

 Probably the easiest way to start understading how to use the nCine API is through the sample sources installed alongside the project.

-Please refer to the [Build the samples](/build-samples) page for instructions on how to build them on your platform.

 The samples are all prefixed with `apptest_`, they open a window, use input and events and they are all linked to a common `ncine_main` static library that implements a `main()` function to set things up.

 ## List of samples